 The KHSAA has deliberately drawn a distinction between sports and sport-activities to make sure that the positive aspects of making the activity available isn’t somehow overshadowed by local policy concerns and pressures.
 For that region, there has only been developed a “season window” and not limited contests or scrimmages.
 In this manner, the Association can be primarily focused only on sponsoring an event at the region and state levels.
 It is important to keep sports and sport-activities on a separate path to allow the schools and districts to deal with interest groups and the pressure that can somehow be exerted over such things as budget and salary.

-The Commissioner will appoint an Assistant Commissioner to be the day-to-day liaison for Archery within the office.
-The KHSAA will partner with KY NASP to manage the championships in conjunction with the National Field Archery Association Championships in Louisville in March, 2013.
+The Commissioner has appointed an Assistant Commissioner ( Michael Barren) to be the day-to-day liaison for Archery within the office.
+The KHSAA will partner with KY NASP to manage the championships in conjunction with the National Field Archery Association Championships in Louisville in March, 2014.

 An Advisory committee will also be appointed by the Commissioner to help with the implementation and management of the championship.
 This committee may be divided into sub-committees to perform various functions throughout the year related to the championships.
 The names and demographic information about the Advisory Committee will be posted on the KHSAA web site.

-Where will all of the rules be printed about the Archery championship?
+Where are all of the rules about the Archery championship?

 Any discussion that necessitates an amendment to the KHSAA Constitution or Bylaws will be properly submitted through the Board of Control and appear on the agenda of the Annual Meeting of the member schools in September.